-The Master of Energy Change is an interdisciplinary coursework program that allows you to develop a program of advanced learning suited to your individual interests, skills and aspirations in the area of energy change.
-A major key to addressing climate change is the need for a worldwide change to carbon-free forms of energy production.
+The Master of Energy Change (MEnCh) is a postgraduate coursework program offering you the chance to develop a program of advanced learning suited to your individual interests, skills and aspirations in the area of energy change.

 “I’m doing the Master of Energy Change part-time in conjunction with working for the ACT Government, and I’m finding the program very flexible and accommodating.
 It’s also a great fit with what I’m doing and is informing how I do my job.”

 James's research is primarily in environmental law and litigation (particularly comparative research relating to climate change and the law, energy law, biodiversity law), regulatory theory, compliance and enforcement, clinical legal education.

 Igor’s career experience includes development and commercialisation of solar photovoltaics, electrochemical energy convertors, energy for defence and security, renewable energy market development mechanisms, and commercialisation of intellectual property.
 He has published more than 100 research papers and is an inventor of more than 35 patents and industrial designs.

 The need for energy change is well established yet there are relatively few people with an effective overview or the multidisciplinary skills needed to effectively contribute to this complex issue.
 Depending on the area of study and specialisation, our graduates find work in government, policy, scientific research, development and aid organisations, and multinational companies.
 The advanced program is also a pathway to further study.

 Fees & scholarships